pmartisa/masters-thesis/README.md

 # masters-thesis

-Final version of Patricia Martínez-Sastre's masters thesis done for Columbia University School of Journalism and focused on the child welfare system, as well as neglect and abuse fatalities in the country.
+Final version of the masters thesis by Patricia Martínez-Sastre required to get graduated at Columbia University School of Journalism.
+The project is a data-driven investigation focused on the child welfare system, as well as neglect and abuse fatalities in the country.